Snake0good/30-days-of-code/README.md

 Days and Projects
-- 1. S-Figure with html and css
+- Day 1: S-Figure with html and css